 The rule is considered violated if the loop-bound can’t be proven statically.

-Reason: The presence of loop bounds and absence of recursion prevents runaway code.
+Reason: The presence of loop bounds and the absence of recursion prevent runaway code.
 However, the rule doesn’t apply to iterations that are meant to be non-terminating (for example, process scheduler).
-In those cases, reverse rule is applied – It must be statically provable that iteration cannot terminate.
+In such cases, the reverse rule is applied – It must be statically provable that iteration cannot terminate.

 Rule No. 3 – No Dynamic Memory Allocation

 Do not use dynamic memory allocation after initialization.